 Top of the Rock (Observation Deck)

-When we’re comparing New York City skyline views, and want the best view of the Empire State Building, we have to include Top of the Rock.
+When we’re comparing New York City skyline views, and want the best view of the Empire State Building, we have to include visiting the Top of the Rock.

 The Top of the Rock offers sweeping 360-degree panoramic views of the Midtown Manhattan skyline from atop of the Rockefeller Center, the famous building where many of your favorite television shows are filmed and of course the famous Christmas tree and ice skating rink during the holiday season.